 The office visit for the ROP implementation audit will typically be scheduled between May (after the Agency Action Review Meeting) and early September of a given year.
-Consideration should be given to schedule the office visit to minimize the impact on regional operations, maximize the effectiveness and efficiency of the team activities, and to accommodate NRR program office management participation in the entrance or exit briefing (at a minimum).
+Consideration should be given to schedule the office visit to minimize the impact on regional operations, maximize the effectiveness and efficiency of the audit team activities, and to accommodate NRR program office management participation in the entrance or exit briefing (at a minimum).
+For a complete timeline of the ROP implementation audit process, see exhibit 1.

 04.02 Audit Scope

-The ROP implement audit measures each region’s program performance in effectively and uniformly implementing the ROP.
-The audit has two parts: a data-driven, standardized implementation audit covering all four ROP program areas (ignificance etermination (SDP), performance indicators (PIs)), and selected audit focus areas where the audit team conducts a deepdive review.
+The ROP implementation audit measures each region’s program performance in effectively and uniformly implementing the ROP.
+The audit has two parts: a data-driven, standardized implementation audit covering all four ROP program areas (assessment, Significance Determination Process (SDP), inspection, and performance indicators (PIs)), and pre-selected audit focus areas where the audit team conducts a deep-dive review.
 The standardized implementation audit is completed using attachment 1 and uses standardized program performance ratings (meets/does not meet/not applicable).
-The audit focus areas (nominally focus areas) will be selected based on recent areas of management interest, results of ROP metrics or data trending analysis, IMC/IP lead data-driven analysis, and regional input.
+The audit focus areas (nominally two focus areas, minimum one focus area, maximum three focus areas) will be selected based on recent areas of management interest, results of ROP metrics or data trending analysis, IMC/IP lead data-driven analysis, and regional input.
+The focus areas selected for the audit will be included in the audit charter and all four regions will be notified of the selected focus areas in advance of the audit.

+Note: Since the focus areas are unique for each year’s ROP Implementation Audit, each region that is not the subject of a specific year’s audit will need to do their own assessment of those focus areas.
+The regions shall report the results of their assessments in the regional response letters that are discussed in section 04.04.b below.

 04.03 Audit Procedure

-Assembling the Audit Team: The ROP implementation audit team will consist of (maximum ) staff from IRIB and IRB (one of which will be designated as the audit lead), and regional staff member from a region not being audited.Collectively, the audit team should have staff with experience across multiple ROP program areas to be able to adequately evaluate the standardized audit items and the audit focus areas.
+Assembling the Audit Team: The ROP implementation audit team will consist of three (maximum four) staff from IRIB and IRAB (one of which will be designated as the audit team lead), and one regional staff member from a region not being audited.
+Consideration should be given to having the regional team member be from the region scheduled for the next ROP implementation audit.
+Collectively, the audit team should have staff with experience across multiple ROP program areas to be able to adequately evaluate the standardized audit items and the audit focus areas.
 Staff from other regions may choose to be onsite to observe the audit for benchmarking purposes but are not part of the formal audit team.

-Developing and Issuing the Audit Charter: Once the team lead is identified and the team formed, the team will develop and issue, with the DRO division director’s approval, a charter for the ROP implementation audit that outlines the audit schedule and establishes the focus areas that will be assessed.
+Developing and Issuing the Audit Charter: Once the team lead is identified and the team is formed, the team will develop and issue, with the DRO division director’s approval, a charter for the ROP implementation audit that outlines the audit schedule (see exhibit 1 of this appendix) and establishes the focus areas that will be assessed.
 The draft charter will be shared with the region that is being audited for a 2-week feedback period before the charter is finalized.
-The will issue the finalized charter no less than 30 days before the scheduled audit start date.
+The IRAB branch chief will issue the finalized charter no less than 30 days before the scheduled audit start date.

-Completing the Standardized Audit Items: Insofar as the necessary data is available at NRC headquarters or be compiled with remote support from the region being audited, the audit team should complete most of the standardized implementation audit items using attachment 1 prior to onsite .
-The audit team audit items from each ROP program area in attachment 1.
+Completing the Standardized Audit Items: Insofar as the necessary data is available at NRC headquarters or can be compiled with remote support from the region being audited, the audit team should complete most of the standardized implementation audit items using attachment 1 prior to being onsite in the audited region.
+The audit team will assess all audit items from each ROP program area in attachment 1.